Terms and Conditions Template

 att terms and conditions sample

-In their agreement, AT&T gives special consideration to passwords and security because it collects a substantial amount of personal data from customers.
+In their agreement, they also gives special consideration to passwords and security because it collects a substantial amount of personal data from customers.

 At the same time, they limit their liabilities by controlling user expectations, as shown in the screenshot of their security clause below.